compi1234/spchlab/lab02_spectrogram/README.md

 the speech signal and the discreteness of any symbolic (grapheme or phonetic) representation.
 Phonetic boundaries are more often than not fluid instead of abrupt.

-**Mel_Spectrogram.ipynb** :
+**Tut03_mel_spectrogram.ipynb** :
-   + Mel.1: Mel Spectrogram
+    + MelSpec.1: Mel Spectrogram - Answer the questions at the end of the Tutorial notebook

-These exercises focus on properties of **human** speech and hearing.
-The mel spectrogram is especially adapted to the frequency scale of the human ear.
-Some things look similar, some a little different ...